Skip to main content

 What Are Rooms, Spaces, Areas, & Locations

-In Efficiently Design, projects are organized using a consistent hierarchy that helps you manage every part of your floor plan with precision.
+In efficiently, projects are organized using a consistent hierarchy that helps you manage every part of your floor plan with precision.

 You’ll see this hierarchy throughout the platform:

-• In the Plans & Books Tabs: View or set Rooms, Spaces, Areas, and Locations using the left-hand panel.
+• In the Plans & Books Tabs: View Rooms, Spaces, Areas, and Locations using the left-hand panel.

 • In the Schedules Tab: Switch between Rooms View (organized by project hierarchy) and Item IDs View (organized by division) depending on your workflow.